Bread Dad

 Why do some people like to make banana muffins without butter?

 Nevertheless, it is very easy to make delicious & moist banana bread muffins without butter.
-You just need to replace the butter used in many banana bread muffins with vegetable oil.
+You just need to replace the butter used in many banana bread muffins with oil (such as corn oil or mild olive oil).

 Can I add extra ingredients to these no butter banana bread muffins?